chriscurnow/wak-jwks/README.md

 # wak-jwks
-A node module to enable authentication with Auth0
+A Wakanda node module to enable authentication with Auth0